Carpool @ U of L

 What if I'm in a carpool and have an emergency or other situation that means I cannot use the carpool?

 UofL offers a wide variety of other affordable, convenient ways to get to/from campus!
 Discover all of your sustainable UofL Transportation Alternatives, and explore your options with UofL's free Cardinal Directions trip-planning service!
-In a worst-case scenario, you can always use the Guaranteed Ride Home program, a federally-subsidized program for those commuting in carpools (or via bus or bike) who need to get home in an emergency.
-If you've registered your commute through Ticket to Ride, this program will cover 80% of your taxi fare home (and you can even stop to pick up kids on the way) in the event of an emergency such as illness, family crisis, or unplanned mandatory overtime.
+In a worst-case scenario, employees who have registered their commute in advance with Every Commute Counts can always use the free Emergency Ride Home program covering 100% of the cost of an emergency Lyft/Uber/taxi ride home up to 100 miles, four times per year!
+You can even stop to pick up the kids on the way home.
+This protects you in the event of an emergency such as illness, family crisis, or unplanned mandatory overtime.